X-M0H4/presence/replit.md

 - The reference coordinates (REF_LAT, REF_LON) should be updated to match the actual classroom location
 - The maximum distance threshold can be adjusted in app.py
 - The application uses UTC timestamps for attendance records
+- For production use with sensitive data, consider adding authentication